What’s the difference between your EIN and your D‑U‑N‑S Number? Knowing can help you grow your business.

-Business owners often confuse an EIN with a Dun & Bradstreet D-U-N-S Number because they are both 9-digit numbers that help identify a business.
+Business owners often confuse an EIN with a Dun & Bradstreet D‑U‑N‑S Number because they are both nine-digit numbers that help identify a business.
 Both numbers can also be obtained for free.
-One of the differences between the two is that a D-U-N-S Number is affiliated with a company’s Live Business Identity (which is derived from the Dun & Bradstreet Data Cloud) and an EIN is not.
-You are not issued a D-U-N-S Number when you apply for an EIN because EINs are issued by the IRS for tax purposes.
+One of the differences between the two is that a D‑U‑N‑S Number is affiliated with a company’s Live Business Identity (which is derived from the Dun & Bradstreet Data Cloud) and an EIN is not.
+A company is not issued a D‑U‑N‑S Number when it applies for an EIN, because EINs are issued by the IRS for tax purposes.
 Dun & Bradstreet issues a D‑U‑N‑S Number when it recognizes a business has been formed, and businesses often use the D‑U‑N‑S Number to access another company's Live Business Identity in order to learn more about the company in question.

 What a D‑U‑N‑S Number Can Do for Your Business

 If you’re interested in learning more about other businesses or managing your business portfolio, you can use either the D‑U‑N‑S Number or an EIN.
 Which one is best really depends on your business needs, and there are pros and cons to either approach.
 Here are a few things to remember when deciding:

 The D‑U‑N‑S Number

 - Reflects a one-to-one relationship between the number and a business entity

 - Is persistent, consistent, and unique over the life of that entity

 - Can be assigned to certain sole proprietorships

 - Is only assigned to a valid business identity